 Check trim white space to trim any whitespace (e.g. tabs or spaces) off the start or end of data values.

-Check simplify whitespace to replace any tabs or carriage returns within data values with spaces.
+Check simplify whitespace to replace any tabs or line feeds within data values with spaces and remove carriage returns.

 Check Ignore empty rows to remove any rows that have only empty values (whitespace is not considered empty).